Abraham—Lot—The Passovers and Throughs

 The "C's" pair up who all was established as enemies in the land of promise while the children of Israel were developing in Egypt and upon their return to the land.

 The "D's" The central axis focus is that it is God who brings us out.

-You may notice that the "A's" pair with "the other side of the Jordan" and both speak of the possessing the land of promise.
-The central axis focuses us on how God protected them in the process by refusing to curse them at Balaam's request and instead blesses them.
+You may notice that the "A's" pair with "the other side of the Jordan" and both speak of possessing the land of promise.
+The central axis focuses on how God protected them in the process by refusing to curse them at Balaam's request and he instead blesses them.